alteringres/JsChainTaskDelayed/README.md

 ### TaskThread.verbose
 Controls the logging on default output stream.
-Int value, default has -1 value, any value grater then -1 will enable logging This version has loggin level 0, 1;
+Int value, default has -1 value, any value grater then -1 will enable logging This version has logging level 0, 1;
 Can be changed, e.g:
 ````javascript
 TaskThread.verbose = 3;